 Clear Your Web Browser History, Cookies and other Data

 Encrypting your files means that someone without the correct password, or key, will not be able to read the encrypted file.
 By encrypting files, only you will have access.
-One such program to do this is True Crypt.
+There are a number of programs that you can use such as VeraCrypt, Bitlocker, DiskCryptor, CipherShed and FileVault 2.

 Delete Those Photo’s